yaseenemv/OBDStar-Simulator/README.md

 # OBD Simulator

+The software can listen the application receiving and sending instructions

 OBD Simulator ELM327 works as your real hardware device and returns you response.It works on both Bluetooth and WiFi.

 ## Features